 Which algorithm you use depends on (among other things) how stochastic key variables such as gas or electricity prices are, the dependence on external variables such as temperature or humidity and the ability to simulate.
 All of these change which algorithm should be used.

 What is reinforcement learning?

 Reinforcement learning is a computational approach to learning through action.
 It’s been used successfully to solve grand challenges in AI and to optimize the cooling of data centres.
 It is a framework for learning that we can all relate to - trial and error learning.

 Modern reinforcement learning uses deep neural networks to approximate value functions and policies.
 The outstanding achievement is AlphaGo/AlphaZero - achieved ten years ahead of expert expectations.

-If you are interested in learning more about reinforcement learning, I would recommend these resources
+If you are interested reading more about reinforcement learning, check out my personal collection of rl-resources.

 Why reinforcement learning in energy?

 Reinforcement learning offers the potential for a single algorithm to generalize across different problems.
 It also allows agents to learn non-linear patterns using deep neural networks.